Kinvey/kinvey-cli/README.md

 * `flex recycle [serviceId]`

-   Recycles the current (the one you initiated last) Flex Service.
-To recycle a different service, specify its service ID using the `serviceId` positional argument.
+   Recycles the current Flex Service, which is the one you initiated last.
+To recycle a different service, specify its service ID.

 * `flex delete [serviceId]`

-    Deletes the specified internal flex service or the current one.
+    Deletes the current Flex Service, which is the one you initiated last.
+To delete a different service, specify its service ID.
 You will be prompted for confirmation unless you set the `--no-prompt` flag.

     * `--no-prompt`